venkat/kuruvi/README.md

->**update - Jul 12, 2016** there is no more a dependency on having a
+>**update - Jul 12, 2016** there is no need to have a rate_limits.json file
->rate_limits.json file.
-That information is in a native struct.
-API client
+>anymore.
+That information is now in a native struct and SetupKuruvi is
->initialization params in SetupKuruvi are now different to reflect that.
+>updated to have no rateLimits parameter.

-Kuruvi is a go package that is a simple wrapper for the GET endpoints of Twitter's API.
+Kuruvi is a go package that is a simple wrapper for the GET endpoints of Twitter's API.[Package Documentation](https://godoc.org/github.com/venkat/kuruvi).

 Kuruvi takes care of two things: